Salon de Nabi: Production

 On 4 June 2020, JWIDE Company announced that Choi Daniel was positively considering a role in the television series.
 On 5 August, Oh Yoon-ah's agency announced that she was considering to appear in the drama.

 On June 25, 2021, Oh Yoon-ah posted photos on her Instagram account and announced that it was the last day of filming.

 Release

-Ahead of its release in South Korea, the series was released in Taiwan on Chunghwa Telecom's CHT MOD drama 199 zone on July 15, 2022, airing on weekends.
-From August 13, it began airing on the MOD353 channel of Longhua Idol Channel.
+Ahead of its release in South Korea, the series was released in Taiwan on Chunghwa Telecom's CHT MOD Drama 199 (now VOD+) and Taiwan Mobile's myVideo on July 15, 2022, released on the weekends.
+From August 13, it began airing on the LTV Idol Channel (MOD Channel 353).
 Titled Salon de Nabi, it was available from August 1, 2022, on Amazon Prime Video in selected regions for streaming.

+The series after its run in Taiwan and Prime Video is scheduled to run in South Korea starting September 19, 2026 on JTBC as weekend series.